mindlapse/deploy-mock-microservice-to-aws/README.md

 ##  Use case:
-To deploy a mock JSON based microservice into Amazon (a [WireMock](http://wiremock.org/)  server), configured with mock request/response pairs from a git repo of your choice :)
+To deploy a mock JSON based microservice into Amazon (a [WireMock](http://wiremock.org/)  server), configured with mock request/response pairs from a git repo of your choice.
+The server will automatically reload itself whenever a new commit is detected on your repo.

 For example, suppose you have a repo like https://github.com/mindlapse/redesigned-pancake.git with a mappings folder containing JSON files with request/response pairs that you want to mock.
 You can deploy that into a live